Join Advanced League and Weekly League to have amazing fun!

-Discussion in 'Lions and Football' started by detteam, Nov 8, 2011.
+Discussion in 'Football, Baseball, and Hockey' started by detteam, Nov 8, 2011.

 yeah, its sad Dett, your point is ?

+Paterno says he wants to coach through the end of the season.
+Can you imagine the heat the program is going to take on the team's visits to Columbus, Madison, (Indy?), and whatever Bowl they end up in if he's there?
 IMO all PSU parties aware of what was going on all this time should step down, immediately.
 If they don't, they need to be fired.
 It's sad to see Paterno go out this way, but Penn State needs to start cleaning this mess up ASAP.

 What exactly did Paterno know about the reported incident?
 What exactly was reported to him?
 Until I know that, I'll refrain from judging him.

 Grand Jury report, Victim 2 (in 2002) starting on page 6